 H. The Christian conciliator shall encourage the parties to make decisions based upon sufficient information and knowledge; at times this may require referring the parties to other people for relevant advice.

 I. The Christian conciliator shall not voluntarily disclose information obtained through the conciliation process without the prior consent of all parties, unless such disclosure is required by law or is provided to the parties’ churches or to others according to a disclosure agreement reached before conciliation began.

 J. The Christian conciliator shall make every reasonable effort to expedite the conciliation process and to overcome unnecessary delays.

 K. When the Christian conciliator offers counsel or is called upon to issue an advisory opinion or an arbitration decision, he or she shall do so in a just, independent, and deliberate manner.

 L. The Christian conciliator shall encourage the parties to frankly evaluate his or her performance as a conciliator.

 A. The Christian conciliator shall not represent him/herself as having qualifications, affiliations, or experience that he or she does not possess, nor shall the conciliator represent him/herself as being licensed by the state unless he or she is so licensed.

 B. The Christian conciliator shall not use his or her knowledge, experience, or position for unfair personal benefit or gain.

 This Standard of Conduct for Christian Conciliation was written by Ken Sande and adopted by the Association of Christian Conciliation Services in 1990, with the understanding that it would be available to “any Christian conciliation ministry, church or other organization or person who wishes to help parties resolve conflicts through Christian conciliation.”
-This Standard of Conduct for Christian Conciliation is published through RW360 pursuant to a special license.
+Ownership of this material passed to the Institute for Christian Conciliation (ICC) in 1993.
+This material is published through RW360 pursuant to a special license from the ICC.